-All three hotspots are incredibly scenic and full of character, with lots to do.
-Montego Bay for starters, is a major cruise ship port with a multitude of beach resorts and some amazing golf courses.
+All three vacation spots are incredibly scenic and full of character, with lots to do.
+Montego Bay for starters, is a major cruise ship port with a multitude of beach resorts and some amazing Jamaican golf courses.
 Ocho Rios is a former fishing village known and loved for its numerous rainforests, rivers and waterfalls.
 In fact, the popular Dunn’s River Falls of Jamaica is located in Ocho Rios.
 Negril on the other hand is located in western Jamaica, and it is often associated with beautiful bays and beaches, like the postcard worthy Seven Mile Beach.

 When going to either of these areas, it’s recommended to get a flight to Sangster International Airport (MBJ) in Montego Bay.
 From Montego Bay, Ocho Rios is 90 miles away in one direction, and Negril is just about the same distance away, in the opposite direction.